In this blog post, I’ll be exploring a couple of different subjects in the hope of adding context and perspective to the Operation: Suffoco save.

 Roberto Firminho is a name that sometimes springs to mind.
 An incredible forward with a selfless and hardworking nature, the Brazilian plied his trade in Germany before moving to Liverpool, although it took a hot minute (and a manager who had seen him play in Germany) before he became acclimatized to the rough and tumble of the Premier League

-Firminho was more affiliated with the False No.9 role than the Pressing Forward, although his work ethic and off the ball intelligence meant that he relied more on his technical skills in play intelligence instead of brute strength and raw power.
+But Firminho was more affiliated with the False No.9 role than the Pressing Forward, his work ethic and off the ball intelligence meaning that he relied more on his technical skills and game intelligence instead of brute strength and raw power.

 In reality, Firminho took aspects from numerous forwards roles – including the Deep lying Forward – and embodied the best of all of them, becoming a nuisance for defenders with his endless running and hold up play, dragging defenders our of position so that the power and athleticism of Mane and Salah could do the real damage in the opponents penalty area.